 Drawings of his findings were prepared for publication but he could not raise the funds to publish his muddled manuscripts.
 He needed to arrange his recordings but he found them such a jumbled mass of contradictions that he ended up convincing himself that he was wrong.

-Today we know that MacEnery had indeed discovered that man had lived in the caves thousands of years ago before 4004BC, the generally accepted date of man's origin according to biblical chronology.
+Today we know that MacEnery had indeed discovered that humans had lived in the caves thousands of years ago before the generally accepted date of humankind's origin according to biblical chronology.

 Pengelly meticulously recorded every object found, its location and level within the cave sediments.
 Today, his diaries are some of the best information on the archaeological and geological story of Kents Cavern and give an amazing insight into how the cave might have been during the Victorian period.